Susan Kiefel

-Susan Mary Kiefel AC KC (/ˈkiːfəl/; born 17 January 1954) is the chief justice of Australia, in office since 30 January 2017.
-She has served on the High Court since 2007, having previously been a judge of the Supreme Court of Queensland and the Federal Court.
-Kiefel is the first woman to serve as Chief Justice.
+Susan Mary Kiefel AC KC (/ˈkiːfəl/; born 1954) is an Australian lawyer and barrister who was the 13th Chief Justice of Australia from 2017 to 2023.
+She concurrently served on the High Court of Australia from 2007 to 2023, previously being a judge of both the Supreme Court of Queensland and the Federal Court of Australia.
+Kiefel is the first woman to serve in the position of Chief Justice.

 Early life and education

 Kiefel was born in Cairns, Queensland, in 1954.
 She attended Sandgate District State High School, leaving at the age of 15 upon completing year 10.
 In 1971, she completed secretarial training at Kangaroo Point Technical College on a scholarship.
 She worked as a secretary for a building society, an architect, and an exploration company before starting work as a receptionist for a group of barristers.
 During this time, she completed secondary school and began studying law.

 In 1973, Kiefel joined a firm of solicitors as a legal clerk.
 Completing her education at night, she enrolled in the Barristers Admission Board course and passed her course with honours.

 In 1984, while on sabbatical leave, she completed a Master of Laws (LLM) at the University of Cambridge, where she was awarded the C.J.
 Hamson Prize in Comparative Law and the Jennings Prize.
 In 2008, she was elected to an honorary fellowship of Wolfson College, Cambridge.
 She is a life fellow of the Australian Academy of Law.

 Career

 Legal and judicial career

 Kiefel was admitted to the bar in 1975.
 She became an honorary secretary of the Queensland Bar Association in 1978 and served on its committee in 1993.
 She was appointed as the first female Queen's Counsel in Queensland in 1987 and was appointed to the Human Rights and Equal Opportunity Commission in 1989.
 In May 1993, Kiefel was appointed to the Supreme Court of Queensland.
 The following year she was appointed by the Keating Government to the Supreme Court of Norfolk Island and was one of the first women to be appointed to the Federal Court of Australia on 17 October 1994, after Justice Deirdre O'Connor.

 In October 2001, Kiefel was appointed Deputy President of the Australian Federal Police Disciplinary Tribunal and became its president in April 2004.
 In 2003, Kiefel was appointed as a part-time commissioner of the Australian Law Reform Commission, and was re-appointed for a further three years in 2006.

-In August 2009, Justice Kiefel was granted an honorary doctorate from Griffith University.
-Justice Kiefel was chosen to recognise her distinguished contributions to the legal profession and for leading the way for women in the industry.
-On 13 June 2011, she was named a companion of the Order of Australia for eminent service to the law and to the judiciary, to law reform and to legal education in the areas of ethics, justice and governance.